Delview Secondary School: Thanks 4 Giving

 Thanks 4 Giving is an annual event hosted in October at Delview Secondary where students, parents, and staff come together to collect non-perishable food items, recyclables and cash donations from across North Delta for the Surrey Food Bank and Deltassist.
 Class competitions also take place in school to raise cans and funds to support the cause before the main night.

 On the night of T4G, teams of students collect donations door-to-door and bring them back to the school where they will be counted, sorted and boxed for pick up the following morning.

 Started by teachers Ron McNeill, Barb Woodford and Sandy Ferguson in 1992 under the name "Ten-in-One" (10,000 items collected in one night), it has grown as a volunteer event that influences people from across North Delta to contribute and help out local food banks.

 For the 31st year of Thanks 4 Giving on October 11, 2023, Delview's T4G committee raised 26,552 cans after the final count, setting a new record for the school.

 Since 1992, T4G has collected over 480,000 non-perishable foods and is the largest one-day food drive in all of Canada.

-Other events

-Live @ Lunch

-Live @ Lunch is a music event occurring around once a month where students perform music during lunch for the school.
-All Delview students can sign up to perform and come watch.

-Fine Arts Nite

-Once per semester, Delview hosts its Fine Arts Night, a collection of performing arts, musical arts and visual arts all in one night.
-Delview's Media Arts and Photography portion, taught by Mr. Choy, as well as Delview's Art and Sculpture portions are displayed for viewing, taught by Mrs. Johnston.
-On stage during the night there are a variety of dance performances, taught by Ms. Hanson and musical performances opened to any Delview students.
-At the end of the year, the money raised from the event goes towards a Grad Arts Scholarship.

-Spirit Weeks

-Delview's Leadership team often hosts Spirit Weeks throughout the year, encouraging everyone to dress up in different costumes to show off Delview spirit, such as "Twin Day", "Inside-Out Day", or "Anything But A Backpack Day".
-Other clubs such as Anti-Racism Club also encourage people to wear cultural clothing on specific celebratory holidays.